 The landscapes are paradisiac!

-The best part of the island life is that the landscapes are gorgeous and various.
-You have beautiful beaches, lagoons, hills, waterfalls, volcanos and so on depending on which island you are going to live!
-If you like to explore and discover beautiful spots and hidden gems, that’s perfect for you!
-You will have the impression to be always on vacations.
+The best part of the island life is that the landscapes are gorgeous and various. most of the time, you have beautiful beaches, lagoons, hills, waterfalls, or volcanos to explore, depending on which island you are going to live on.
+If you like to explore and discover beautiful spots and hidden gems, you will love it!
+You will have the impression to be always on vacation.
 After work, you can just go to the beach to watch the sunset and have a cocktail!

 You can also visit the other small islands around easily with boat tours or short flights.
-Here in New Caledonia, you can visit the “
+Here in New Caledonia, you can visit the “Î

 The weather is amazing!

 If you hate winter and you are always trying to escape the cold and seek the sun, the island life is probably made for you!
 Here the temperature is around 20° all year and even winter is like spring!
+Even during winter, you can swim, the water is still warm.
 The sun is here almost all year.
-So you can forget boots, coats and scarfs!
+So you can forget boots, coats, and scarfs!
 Youhou!

 The activities to do are awesome!

-The activities to do on an island are insane!
+The activities to do on an island are amazing.
 There are gorgeous spots for snorkeling and diving.
 If you love the ocean and marine animals, you will love spending your weekend looking for turtles, sharks, and rays!
 You can also do skydiving above lagoons, ULM, kitesurf, paddle and so on and admiring beautiful beaches.
 But don’t forget that these activities are really expensive!
+It’s a real budget.

 Live a relaxing and simple life far from the stress of big cities!